littlepinky822/littlepinky822/README.md

 ### Hi there 👋 , it's Jess here.
-I'm currently pursuing an MSc in Computing at Cardiff University, building on my background in BS.S.C Sociology from the Chinese University of Hong Kong.
+I'm an MSc Computing graduate at Cardiff University, building on my background in BS.S.C Sociology from the Chinese University of Hong Kong.
+I have a year of experience as a QA Engineer in the UK.
 As a career switcher to tech, I'm excited to constantly learn and expand my skill set.
 I'm passionate about leveraging technology to make a positive impact and always striving to create meaningful solutions.
 Let's connect and collaborate!

 <!--
 **littlepinky822/littlepinky822** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.